Chart Color Schemes

 Chisholm is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Chisholm, as assessed at the latest Census, 95.9% of dwellings were houses, with the remaining 4.2% being other types such as semi-detached homes and apartments.
-This compares to the Australian Capital Territory's figures of 79.6% houses and 20.4% other dwellings.
-Home ownership in Chisholm stood at 29.1%, with mortgaged dwellings making up 50.7% and rented dwellings 20.2%.
-The median monthly mortgage repayment was $2,000, matching the Australian Capital Territory average, while median weekly rent was $410, compared to the territory's $2,000 and $425 respectively.
-Nationally, Chisholm's median monthly mortgage repayments were higher at $2,000 than the Australian average of $1,863, and median weekly rents were also higher at $410 compared to the national figure of $375.
+In Chisholm, as per the latest Census evaluation, 95.9% of dwellings were houses with the remaining 4.2% being semi-detached, apartments, or other types.
+This compares to the Australian Capital Territory's distribution of 79.6% houses and 20.4% other dwellings.
+Home ownership in Chisholm stood at 29.1%, with mortgaged dwellings accounting for 50.7% and rented ones making up 20.2%.
+The median monthly mortgage repayment was $2,000, aligning with the Australian Capital Territory average, while the median weekly rent was $410 compared to the ACT's $425.
+Nationally, Chisholm's median monthly mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing